Guest post - Eating well with limited selection from Eating Well Anywhere

 Earlier this year I shared five tips for eating organic with

-.
+limited selection.
 I know Cathy's family is trying to avoid high

 fructose corn syrup; when selection at the supermarket is limited, finding